Softmotions/ejdb/src/jql/README.md

 * `*` in context of `NODE_EXPR_LEFT`: Key name at specific level.
 * `**` in context of `NODE_EXPR_LEFT`: Nested array value of array element under specific key.

-## JQL intro
+## JQL quick introduction

 Lets play with some very basic data and queries.
-For simplicity we will use here ejdb websocket network API which provides a kind of interactive CLI.
-The same job can be done using pure `C` API (`ejdb2.h`, `jql.h`).
+For simplicity we will use ejdb websocket network API which provides us a kind of interactive CLI.
+The same job can be done using pure `C` API too (`ejdb2.h jql.h`).

-NOTE: Look into [JQL test cases](./tests/jql_test1.c) for more examples.
+NOTE: Take a look into [JQL test cases](./tests/jql_test1.c) for more examples.

 ```json
 {